 Most people do more reading while they are in school then they will do in the rest of their life.
-You might need to research French kings for history (see Britannia.com for more) or hydro excavation for science class (see TranswaySystems.com for more info.) or need to understand the ins and out of mechanical operations before you get behind the driver's seat.
+You might need to research French kings for history (see Britannia.com for more) or hydro excavation for science class (please visit TranswaySystems.com for more info.) or need to understand the ins and out of mechanical operations before you get behind the driver's seat.
 If you're an English major, then you're going to be reading a lot of novels while you're in school.
 But, most people's readings are going to be learning the chapters of different textbooks so that they can be tested on them.
 There are some tips that can help you master the reading of a textbook.

 What is the definition of 'textbook' according to the actual dictionary?